CrystalClearServers/CrystalClearServers.github.io/articles/roleplay.md

 41. You may not use no-collided props in a base for any reason.
 The only exception is props that can be shot through.

-42. Bank Security may build in the bank to protect the vault.
-    - Can only build on the last two doors (past the counter, do not block the lobby).

 ## All Cooldowns: